srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 ```
 auto_park: {
     book: true,
-    max_trips: 2, ### max number sherpas that can do auto parked trips simultaneously
-    threshold: 600, ### Threshold in seconds after which sherpa should be sent to parking station if found idle
+    threshold: 600, ### Threshold in seconds after which sherpa should be sent to parking station if ## found idle
     priority: 1 ## trip priority to be given to auto park trips
 }
 ```